 When the blood pressure is excessively high, the heart’s workload is raised and this fast-paced pumping can cause serious damage to the veins and arteries.

-If a person does not control their blood pressure as time progresses, the risk of catching a heart disease, organ disease or stroke drastically increases.
+If a person does not control their blood pressure as time progresses, the risk of catching heart disease, organ disease, or stroke drastically increases.

 Treatment for Pulmonary Hypertension

 Pulmonary Hypertension can’t be cured completely, but with proper guidance & medication, the symptoms can be reduced & the situation can become easier to handle.

 1. Quit Nicotine & Smoking: When you smoke, the nicotine and cancer-causing ingredients enter your bloodstream and mixes up with the flow of your blood, this builds up to form dirty little lumps in your bloodstream which restricts blood flow in some spots.

 The spots which are vacant in terms of lumps receive much higher pressure as all the blood has to know flow through nooks and corners, this can cause blood vessels to burst.

 Once you stop smoking, the carbon monoxide level drops, and blood flow gradually returns to normal which eventually stabilizes your blood pressure.

 2. Reduce Salt Intake: Salt when consumed in high amounts in food and drinks, increases the sodium quantity within your bloodstream and ruins the composition and flow within your bloodstream.

 This impacts your kidneys as they fail to remove excess water, which causes greater stress on your delicate blood vessels are linked to your kidneys, and thus a higher blood pressure level increases.